bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Oh, by the way, just two slides ago we have invoked **hasOwnProperty** method on our objects, right?
+Oh, by the way, just two slides ago we have invoked <b>hasOwnProperty</b>
+method on our objects, right?
 But we have never added this method to our objects.
 Yet, we still are able to invoke it.
 Why?
 Because prototypes!